 COVID-19, or coronavirus, originated in mainland … Read More ➡

-On September 27, Norman Baker, former secretary-treasurer of Glass, Molders, Pottery, Plastics and Allied Workers Local 220, was charged in U.S. District Court for the Western District of Texas with embezzling $8,310 in funds from the Axtell (near Waco) union.
-The charge follows a probe by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On March 10, Brian Rittenhouse, former financial secretary of United Auto Workers Local 1320, pleaded guilty in U.S. District Court for the Western District of Michigan to one count of embezzlement from the Grandville (near Grand Rapids)-based union.
+He had been indicted for embezzlement and false record-keeping in January.
+The actions follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡

-On October 3, Glenn Robert Smith, former comptroller for the Michigan Regional Council of Carpenters and Millwrights, pleaded guilty in U.S. District Court for the Eastern District of Michigan to one count of embezzling $499,087 in funds from the Warren, Mich.-based union.
-He had been charged in July 2015 following a joint probe by the IRS and the U.S. Labor Department’s Office of Labor-Management Standards and Office of Inspector General.… Read More ➡
+On February 11, Aja Jasmin, former president of United Food and Commercial Workers Local 350C, pleaded guilty in U.S. District Court for the Central District of California to one count of wire fraud related to her theft of about $190,000 in funds from the Ontario (San Bernardino County)-based union.
+She had been charged last October in a two-count information with wire fraud and aggravated identity theft.
+The actions follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards and Office of Inspector General.… Read More ➡